 In 2017, Amaze embarked upon Australia-first research study to measure both the community’s attitudes towards autism, and the lived experiences of autistic people

 The research reports, Community Attitudes & Behaviours towards Autism >and >Experiences of Autistic People and their Families, were commissioned by Amaze and conducted independently by the Social Research Centre at Australian National University and the Centre for Health and Social Research at the Australian Catholic University.

 In 2018–19, we released this groundbreaking research in three rounds.
 Click the links below to read more about each issue.

-It’s an important commitment in our continued mission for greater community understanding, engagement and acceptance of autism.
+The Community Attitudes & Behaviours towards Autism and Experiences of Autistic People and their Families studies are important commitments in our continued mission for greater community understanding, engagement and acceptance of autism.
 At Amaze, we refer to this as ‘making the wider world change’ – it’s a big job and one we’re proud to take on.